mothur/mothur.github.io/_wiki/sogin_data_analysis.md

-In 2006, Mitch Sogin and his colleagues at the Marine Biology Laboratory in Woods Hole, MA published a ground breaking paper in [pnas](https://www.pnas.org/content/103/32/12115.full?sid=f4979299-96b2-4687-b76c-330ba61ab48f), which was titled, \"Microbial diversity in the deep sea and the underexplored \'rare biosphere\'.
+In 2006, Mitch Sogin and his colleagues at the Marine Biology Laboratory in Woods Hole, MA published a ground breaking paper in [pnas](https://www.pnas.org/content/103/32/12115.full?sid=f4979299-96b2-4687-b76c-330ba61ab48f), which was titled, "Microbial diversity in the deep sea and the underexplored 'rare biosphere'.
 Their publication was the first to use pyrosequencing technology to sequence 16S rRNA gene tags.
 Specifically, they sequenced 118,000 V6 tags from the 16S rRNA gene.
 This region was approximately 60 bp long and was ideal for use with the GS20 454